 Phillips Lab

 The Phillips Exercise and Health Lab, led by principal investigator Siobhan M. Phillips, PhD, conducts interdisciplinary research focused on understanding the determinants and health outcomes of physical activity participation and the translation of this research into practice.
-We are particularly intersected in the role of physical activity in cancer prevention, control and survivorship.
-However, we are interested in exploring ways to get everyone to be more active.
+We are particularly interested in the role of physical activity in cancer prevention, control and survivorship.
+However, we are also interested in exploring ways to get everyone to be more active.

 Research Studies